 Step 3: Licensing & Costs

-Florida CDL license cost will vary depending on the type of license and endorsements you receive, but the DHSMV provides a complete breakdown of all drivers license fees on its website.
-In general, it costs $75 for a new or renewed CDL license in Florida.
+Florida CDL license cost will vary depending on the type of license and endorsements you receive, but the DHSMV provides a complete breakdown of all driver’s license fees on its website.
+Generally, it costs $75 for a new or renewed CDL license in Florida.
 Each endorsement costs $7.
-If you fail a skills test or need to retake a test, there are additional fees outlined on the DHSMV website.
+If you fail a skills test or need to retake a test, additional fees are outlined on the DHSMV website.

 Once you pass all the applicable testing and pay the appropriate fees, you will be issued a CDL license.
 You’ll be given a renewal notice when it’s time for renewal, and you can renew relatively painlessly by using the department’s online renewal form.